-12 month rainfall deficits run anywhere from 26″ in Dahlonega to 21″ in Gainesville, with 3 month deficits in the 2-4″ range.
-All stations saw major improvement (several inches) from December to January in both categories.
+12 month rainfall deficits run anywhere from 20″ in Clayton to 15″ in Gainesville, with 3 month deficits in the 2-4″ range, mostly caused by the dry February.
+All stations saw major improvement (6+” on 12 month totals) from February to April in both categories.

 For comparison, here are the 3 month rainfall deficits(as of 2/28/17) for the same stations:

 Cornelia: -5.19″ *missing some data from April